-Unlike any book I’ve written before, this one only tells stories, true stories from my childhood and my early training in psychiatry.
+Today marks the release of my memoir, Because I Come from a Crazy Family: The Making of a Psychiatrist.
+It’s unlike any book I’ve written before, this one only tells stories, true stories from my childhood and my early training in psychiatry.
 I introduce you to the great array of eccentric, wonderful, colorful and yes, sometimes crazy people who populated my life.

 Growing up I didn’t know we were any different from other families.
 I thought the zaniness that surrounded me was just the way life was.
 Everyone was very loving, often very funny, usually unpredictable, and most of the time a lot of fun.
 This memoir is a celebration of craziness, my way of expressing my pride in my family in all our differences, craziness included.

 It’s time to blast away the stigma that has plagued mental illness for thousands of years.
 The fact is, many, if not most people of exceptional talent struggle with one or another of the most commonly diagnosed mental illnesses:

 However, I see these conditions as markers of talent.
 When I diagnose someone, I tell them we are embarking on a process of unwrapping their gifts.
 The mental illness can completely bury the talent so that it cannot emerge, or it can conceal it so that it can only partially emerge.
 My job as a psychiatrist is not just to treat the illness but just as important to develop the talent, to encourage the growth of the healthy part of the person.

 The great gift my family gave me was just that: permission, indeed, insistence to be real.
 Our only real rule was don’t be a phony.
 And so in this new book I share with you all the true and wonderful characters I grew up with, and then the true and wonderful people who taught me psychiatry at the old Mass.
 Mental Health Center.
 The best teachers I ever had were the patients who let me take care of them.
 Like the people in my family, they could never be phony.
 Sometimes I couldn’t understand them, but I always new they were real and true.

-It gives me enormous pleasure to share with you all the gifts they gave to me through this memoir.
+So it gives me enormous pleasure to share with you all the gifts they gave to me through this memoir.